Occupational Therapy vs Physical Therapy: What's the Difference?

 - Work and Industry

 Want more information on these areas of practice?
-Read more about the good, the bad and the ugly of OT and find out why Occupational Therapy is a great career choice that leads to a rewarding job in healthcare.
+Read more about why occupational therapy is a great career choice leading to a rewarding healthcare job.

 How to Become an OTA: St. Kate’s Online OTA Program

-However, achieving success with your patients takes much time and effort and doesn’t happen overnight.
-St. Catherine University’s Online Occupational Therapy Assistant (OTA) program, will help you to recognize the behaviors and attributes required for success in the OT profession, which include:
+However, achieving success with your patients takes time and effort and doesn’t happen overnight.
+St. Catherine University’s Online Occupational Therapy Assistant (OTA) program will help you to recognize the behaviors and attributes required for success in the OT profession, which include:

 - Strong communication and interpersonal skills